DavidONeill75101/level-4-project/ProjectAdmin/ProjectLogs/timelog.md

 ### 08 Oct 2021

 - _5 hours_ worked on a python notebook simply trying things out with the coronacentral data, different indexing to see what works well

+## Week 4

+### 12 Oct 2021

+- _3 hours_ read and summarised more research papers, specifically looking into the reranking stage
+- _1 hour_ collated all research papers so far into a narrative which can be followed for my literature review